 As Christians, we strive to become more like Jesus.
 One of the ways we do this is through service of our neighbors.
 For this reason, service is a crucial (and eye-opening!) component Christian life and of the Confirmation process.
 We ask that students complete 10 hours of service between the time when they sign up for Confirmation (January) and their first week of classes (September).
 5 hours of service is to be dedicated to those who are marginalized and 5 hours of service is to be dedicated to activities at the parish.
 Consider signing up to do service with your sponsor or parent!
 (Certain in-parish activities may require adult clearance to participate, please contact Luisa with questions.)
-Service opportunities will be discussed at Parent/Candidate information session.
-For other service ideas, visit our Service Opportunities page.
-At the end of our service experience, please complete a thoughtful reflection on your Service Card (or NEW THIS YEAR submit a self-created video link of your service experience which addresses the questions asked on the service card.)
-DOWNLOAD SERVICE CARD HERE.
+At the end of our service experience, please complete a thoughtful reflection on your Service Card (LINK COMING SOON).

 Prayer is simply a life-giving connection with the God who loves us.
 Prayer was the foundation of Jesus' life; he often left the crowds to have some quiet time with the Father and even taught his disciples the "Our Father" prayer.
 During the Confirmation process, we are asking each student to try one new, communal form of prayer.
 There is a "type" of prayer for everyone!
 Prayer opportunities will be discussed at Parent/Candidate information session.
-At the end of your prayer experience, please complete a thoughtful reflection on your Prayer Card (Click here to download).
+At the end of your prayer experience, please complete a thoughtful reflection on your Prayer Card (FORM COMING SOON).

-Once you have chosen a Saint, please write a thoughtful Saint Name Reflection (Click here to download).
+Once you have chosen a Saint, please write a thoughtful Saint Name Reflection (FORM COMING SOON).

 Confirmation ceremonies are celebrated by the local bishops to emphasize the Confirmation is a Sacrament of Initiation into the larger church community.
 Each Confirmation class writes to their bishop to tell the him about their Confirmation experience.
 This allows the bishop to get to know you in a more personal way before your ceremony.
-Please follow the template provided to write a letter to the bishop.
+A template will be provided in class for the letter to the Bishop.